Chris10M/RFB-Text-Detection/README.md

 ```
 the images are taken from **eval_images/evaluation_images** and the output is predicted to **eval_images/predicted_boxes**, text files will be then written to the output path.
 This format confides to the ICDAR text detection challenge format.

+### Train
+The training code is not uploaded as of now, but will definitely post it in the upcoming days.

 ### Examples
 Here are some examples, the images on the left represent source images, and the images on the right are images overlayed with the predicted bounding boxes.